 Related Article: Collaborative Divorce vs. Contested Divorce

-Do the other issues – child support, custody, alimony, and property – have to be decided before the divorce is final?
+Do the other issues – child support, custody, alimony, and property – have to be decided before finalizing a divorce in New Jersey?

 Generally no. In many cases it is advisable for alimony and property issues to be determined pursuant to the divorce.
 Child support and custody are separate actions that can happen independent of a divorce and can be modified long after a divorce.
 Consider divorce, child support and custody to be three separate things.